SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Introduction

 \subsection{Related Surveys}

-The problem of \MPTML has been studied for a few years.
-Academic researchers are motivated to present protocols or frameworks, while industrial vendors build up practical platforms. \hq{Several related surveys have also been conducted concerning the topic of MPL and FL respectively.}
+The problem of \TMMPP has been studied for decades.
+Academic researchers are motivated to present protocols or frameworks, while industrial vendors build up practical platforms.
+Several related surveys have also been conducted concerning the topic of MPL and FL, respectively.

 Archer et al.~\cite{archer2016maturity} investigated the state-of-the-art secure computation technologies, described three paradigms of programmable secure computation, including Homomorphic Encryption (HE for short), Garbled Circuit (GC for short), and Secret Sharing (SS for short).
 Then they evaluated schemes based on existing applications and benchmarks.
 Mood et al.~\cite{mood2016frigate} presented a brief survey about existing secure computation compilers, and analyzed these compilers' correctness.
 Hastings et al.~\cite{hastings2019sok} surveyed general-purpose compilers for MPC, which focused on their usability features, along with container-based virtual environments to run example programs.